Bekalah/CIRCUITUM99/README_ANNEX.md

 II.
 Apprentice Pillar Chapel (Rosslyn Integration)

 Page: /chapels/apprentice-pillar.html
-Theme: Rosslyn’s Apprentice Pillar as a living ladder.
+Theme: Rosslyn's Apprentice Pillar as a living ladder.
     • Geometry: Helix vine = Prima Materia ascent.
-    • Numerology: Mapped to Jacob’s Ladder and the 33-vertebrae spine.
+    • Numerology: Mapped to Jacob's Ladder and the 33-vertebrae spine.
     • Hermetic Role: Entry point for the alchemical journey (Nigredo → Albedo → Citrinitas → Rubedo).
-    • Plaque Note: “The Apprentice Pillar is not failure — it is the beginning.
-Its spiral holds the prima materia of all further ascent.”
+    • Plaque Note: "The Apprentice Pillar is not failure - it is the beginning.
+Its spiral holds the prima materia of all further ascent."

 Style:
     • Museum-grade parchment layout.